-The crocodile effect is real
+The SEO crocodile effect is real

 If your impressions are climbing but clicks are falling, you’re not alone.
 You’re seeing what we – and a growing number of SEOs – are calling the crocodile effect.
 It’s the widening gap between visibility and actual traffic, driven by AI-powered search features like Google’s AI Overviews.